 13. Learn about local aviation history at the 1940 Air Terminal Museum.

-15. Enjoy a less-chaotic children's museum experience at the Fort Bend Children's Discovery Center.
+15. Spend the day discovering and playing at the Fort Bend Children's Discovery Center.

 16. Reconnect with nature at the Bellaire Nature Discovery Center.

-19. Take a stroller jog at Memorial Park.
+19. Take a stroller jog at a local nature path.

-20. Take a trip back in time at the George Ranch Historical Park.
+20. Take a trip back in time at George Ranch Historical Park.

 21. Take the family to the Hermann Park Kite Festival.

-23. Check out some of the area's train-centric museums, like the Rosenberg Railroad Museum and Galveston Railroad Museum.
+23. Check out some of the area's train museums, like the Rosenberg Railroad Museum and Galveston Railroad Museum.

-24. Cheer on the team and enjoy Constellation Field's many fun and kid-friendly amenities at a Sugar Land Skeeters game.
+24. Enjoy Constellation Field's kid-friendly amenities at a Sugar Land Space Cowboys game.

-26. Reach new heights at a trampoline park.
+26. Reach new heights at a ninja warrior gym or obstacle course.